I love eating out, but hate fast food. Especially when I pay $10 for a something that leaves me feeling like a greasy, gassy slob, ready for a nap.

 Mix the 1 tsp. salt, pepper, cumin, chili powder and oregano in a small bowl.

 Heat skillet with the oil until hot.
 Coat both sides of the chicken with spices and place in skillet.
 Cook 3-4 minutes per side until cooked through.
 Using kitchen shears or a knife, cut the chicken into bite sized pieces.
 Set aside and keep warm.

 Next, add the onions to the skillet, reserving 3 tbsp. for Pico de Gallo.
 Cook until onions are golden and carmelized.
 Remove and place into chicken bowl, toss, and keep warm.

 To Make Rice

 Cook rice according to package directions*.
-Once cooked, add 1 tbsp. butter, ½ teaspoon salt, 1 tsp. lime juice and 2 tsp. minced cilantro (optional).
+Once cooked, add 1 tbsp. butter, ½ teaspoon salt, 1 tsp. lime juice and 2 tsp. minced cilantro or cilantro cubes.
 Lightly toss.
-If you are not using cilantro, you can substitute parsley for color or simply omit.
 Set aside and keep warm.

 *If you have no idea how to cook brown rice, here’s a foolproof method: